stucchio/MaryJane-/readme.md

 If max_records = 5000, then every time the number of records exceeds 5000, the file will be submitted to hadoop.
 If both submit_interval and max_records are specified, then both will apply.
 I.e., a file will be uploaded to HDFS every 5000 records or 1 hour, whichever occurs earliest (assuming submit_interval=3600 and max_records=5000).

+* max_file_size (int) - when the size of the file exceeds this number (in bytes), the file will be submitted.
+This number should only be interpreted *approximately* - if you set max_file_size to 1048576, there is a good chance the file that is submitted will be somewhat larger than 1048576.

 * compress (boolean) - whether to gzip the files before submission.
 False by default.

 * no_buffer (boolean) - whether or not to write every record to the *local* disk.
 If no_buffer = false, then records may be lost if the server crashes.
 If no_buffer is set to true, performance will be reduced.
 False by default.